NBA Gambling Online: Memphis Grizzlies vs Oklahoma City Thunder NBA Lines Preview

 CLICK HERE For Our InDepth NBA ATS Betting Stats —>

 CLICK HERE NOW TO BET AT BOOKMAKER.COM!

-Over is 7-2 in MEM last 9 overall.
+Over is 6-2 in MEM last 8 road games.

 Matt Martz is a sportswriter for the Bakersfield Californian, the Oregonian, Springfield Republican, Sacramento Bee, and the San Diego Union Tribune.
 I leave handicapping to the pros.
 Blessed is the gambler who expects nothing, for ye shall not be disappointed.